ThomasRooney/Android-Buck-Boilerplate/README.md

 The application can then be installed on the emulator (or device, should there be one attached that can be found with `adb devices` and no emulator running ) via the command

 	/scripts/install.sh

+# Using this as boilerplate

+If you're planning to actually use this as boilerplate, rather than just testing, you might want to have a look at this script

+	$ ./scripts/configure-project.sh
+	usage ./configure-project.sh <package> <appname>
+	  for example:
+	    ./configure-project.sh "com.buck.example" "buckexample"
+	  This command resets all files/directories to a new state with the given parameters

+What this will do is put the project into an initial, working (hopefully) state for a given package and application.
+It will rewrite configuration files and scripts as needed.

+A common workflow, to begin a new Android application, could be something along the lines of:

+	echo "This uses git archive to get a snapshot of this project" ./scripts/archive.sh
+	mkdir -p ~/Code/MY_ANDROID_PROJECT
+	mv android-example-src.tar.gz ~/Code/MY_ANDROID_PROJECT
+	cd ~/Code/MY_ANDROID_PROJECT
+	tar -xf android-example-src.tar.gz
+	rm android-example-src.tar.gz
+	./scripts/configure-project.sh com.hello.world helloworld
+	./scripts/build.sh